-The Sprague’s pipit, a type of songbird, is known for having the longest known flight display of any other bird species.
+Sprague’s pipit is a songbird known for having the longest known flight display of any other bird species.
 Males often display for about half an hour while airborne, and one was even recorded displaying for three hours.
-Their display includes flying 50 to 100 metres off the ground, singing a descending series of slurred notes that sound like “zeer,” while gliding, flapping their wings and plummeting down toward the ground.
+Their display includes flying 50 to 100 metres off the ground, singing a descending series of slurred notes that sound like “zeer,” while gliding, flapping their wings and circling above their territory.

-Often mistaken for a sparrow, Sprague’s pipit is a medium-sized songbird that is brown and striped with a thin bill and white outer tail feathers.
+Often mistaken for a sparrow, Sprague’s pipit is a brown-striped medium-sized songbird with white outer tail feathers.
 Females and males are similar in appearance.

-The Sprague’s pipit breeds from southern and central Alberta, to southwestern Manitoba and south to southern Montana, northern South Dakota and northwestern Minnesota.
-It spends winters in southwestern United States and northern Mexico.
+Sprague’s pipit breeds from southern and central Alberta, to southwestern Manitoba and south to southern Montana, northern South Dakota and northwestern Minnesota.
+It spends the winter in the southwestern United States and northern Mexico.

 This species breeds and winters in open grassland with very few to no trees or shrubs.
-Sprague’s pipit is considered a native grassland specialist and prefers to nest in intact prairies with moderate levels of grazing.
+Sprague’s pipits are considered a native grassland specialist and prefers to nest in intact prairies with moderate levels of grazing.
 The species will sometimes use tame pastures or hayfields, but experiences reduced reproductive success in these areas.

-The International Union for Conservation of Nature ranks the Sprague’s pipit as vulnerable and the Committee on the Status of Endangered Wildlife in Canada has assessed it as threatened.
-According to results of the North American Breeding Bird Survey, this species’ population declined by around three per cent per year between 1966 and 2015, adding up to an overall decline of 79 per cent.
+The Committee on the Status of Endangered Wildlife in Canada has assessed it as threatened.
+It is protected under the Species at Risk Act federally.
+According to analyses of North American Breeding Bird Survey data by the Canadian Wildlife Service, the Sprague’s pipit population in Canada declined by four per cent per year between 1970 and 2019, adding up to an overall decline of 87 per cent over that time period.

-Threats to Sprague’s pipit include loss and fragmentation of its native prairie habitat, nest predation, pesticides and climate change.
-Because this species is so sensitive to habitat changes and requires large blocks of intact native grasslands, it is a useful indicator of prairie health.
+Threats to Sprague’s pipits include loss and fragmentation of their native prairie habitat, pesticides and climate change.
+Because this species is so sensitive to habitat changes and requires large blocks of intact native grasslands, they are a useful indicator of prairie health.